elemental/elemental-web/source/doc-dev/matrices/deterministic.rst

 Create an :math:`m \times n` matrix of all ones.

 .. cpp:function:: void Ones( Matrix<T>& A, int m, int n )
-.. cpp:function:: void Ones( DistMatrix<T,U,V>& A, int m, int n )
+.. cpp:function:: void Ones( AbstractDistMatrix<T>& A, int m, int n )

    Set the matrix ``A`` to be an :math:`m \times n` matrix of all ones.

-Change all entries of the matrix :math:`A` to one.

-.. cpp:function:: void MakeOnes( Matrix<T>& A )
-.. cpp:function:: void MakeOnes( DistMatrix<T,U,V>& A )

-   Change the entries of the matrix to ones.

 OneTwoOne
 ---------